UniMath/UniMath/UniMath/Dedekind/README.md

 ## Contents

+* *Complements.v*
+  * renaming for partial order
+  * definition of a strict partial order
+  * definition of a complete partial order
+* *NonnegativeRationals.v*
+  * definition of non-negative rational numbers
+  * large and strict orders
+  * abelian monoid
-* *hnnq.v*
+* *Dcuts.v*
-  * non-negative rational numbers
+  * definition of Dedekind cuts on non-negative rational numbers
+  * large and strict orders
+  * definition of the least upper bound
 * *hnnr.v*
-  * non-negative real numbers based on Dedekind cuts.
+  * definition of non-negative real numbers based on Dedekind cuts
+  * large and strict orders